microsoft/BotBuilder-V3/en-us/Skype/getting-started.md

 2. Test it using the [Bot Framework Emulator](/en-us/tools/bot-framework-emulator/)
 3. Deploy the bot to a cloud service, such as [Microsoft Azure](https://azure.microsoft.com/en-gb/)
 4. [Register](https://dev.botframework.com/bots/new) the bot with the Microsoft Bot Framework, which will automatically add Skype as a channel. **When you first register a bot it will be in Preview**, which means it can be added by up to 100 users using an [add button or URL](#add-button-or-URL).
 To remove the limit you can easily publish it in Skype using the Microsoft Bot Framework.
-5. [Add the bot](#adding-a-bot) to Skype and test
+5. [Add the bot](#adding-a-bot) to the latest version of Skype for mobile or desktop platforms - and test

-You should test Skype bots using the <a href="https://web.skype.com/en/?ecsoverride=developer" target='_blank'><b>developer version of the Skype Web App</b></a> until updated Skype apps for desktop and mobile are available at the end of July.

 ## Publishing